-The traffic signal control industry is continuing to experience a large amount of proprietary functionality and limited interoperability.
-The number of vendors servicing traffic signal equipment is also limited.
+Within the traffic signal control industry, there is a tremendous amount of proprietary functionality and limited interoperability.
+The number of vendors servicing traffic signal equipment is also very limited.
 For example, Traffic and Parking Control Company, Inc. (TAPCO), located in Elm Grove, Wisconsin, is the exclusive vendor in Wisconsin for Siemens signal cabinet and control equipment, which the City of Appleton uses.
 TAPCO is also the exclusive state vendor for Eberle Design Inc. (EDI) cabinet equipment, Iteris video detection systems, and other support equipment used in traffic signal control systems.
 Because TAPCO is designated as the exclusive rights vendor in the state by these manufacturers, they have exclusive knowledge for set-up, testing and servicing, beyond that which the City is capable of performing.
 There are other vendors in nearby states that carry these product lines, but their manufacturer-vendor relationships do not allow overlap with each other.
-Thus, the City cannot do business with Brown Traffic Products, Inc., which is TAPCO's equivalent in Illinois and Minnesota.
+Thus, the City cannot, for example, do business with Brown Traffic Products, Inc., which is TAPCO's equivalent in Illinois and Minnesota.